 Pictured above is a regular Wood Duck drake, right a white Wood Duck drake below an apricot Wood Duck drake.

-We currently breed regular Wood Ducks as well as the apricot, white, and silver color mutations.
-Prices and availability vary widely between the different mutations and are listed below.
+We currently breed regular Wood Ducks as well as the apricot, white, silver and platinum color mutations.
+Prices and availability vary widely between the different mutations.